sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - match.md

 **EDIT DISTANCE EXAMPLE**

-The following example shows setting the Edit Distance parameter for a poor-quality photographed document, so that the anchor  `6 City state and ZIP code` matches the incorrect OCR output of  `6 Chi state and ZIP code`.
+The following example shows setting the Edit Distance parameter on a simple match for a poor-quality photographed document, so that the anchor  `6 City state and ZIP code` matches the incorrect OCR output of  `6 Chi state and ZIP code`.